Can you study an Access module for free?

 Designed specifically for OU students, an Access module can help you to find out more about your interests and where you want your learning to take you.

-There are three Access modules to choose from, and they start in February, May and October.
+There are several Access modules to choose from, and they start in February, May and October.
 They’re usually 30 weeks long, and most students study for about nine hours a week.

 If a fast track option is available, you can complete your Access module in just 18 weeks by increasing your study time.
 We recommend that you apply early to guarantee your place.